jwcn97/Personal-Projects/README.md

 > Sudoku <br/>

-> Reinforcement Learning for Pacman Game
+> :video_game: Reinforcement Learning for Pacman Game

 A maze.py file was setup to test for the environment before player blob and enemy blob were tested in the pacman.py file <br/>